solkar/LD30/README.md

 - In the circumstance where a drawn tile has no legal placement (and all players agree), the player discards the tile from the game and draws another tile to place.

+#### Board edges
+Opposite edges of the board are considered a continuum hence tiles in the same row or column but on opposite edges of the board are considered adjacent and players must take that into account placing tiles on the edge of the board.

 ### Deploying ships
 After the player places a space tile, she **may** deploy one of her